maoberlehner/markus-oberlehner-net/content/blog/git-the-pedantic-way.md

 ### Temporary WIP commits
 In an ideal world, we would work at only one feature at a time and there would be no bugs which we urgently need to fix in the meantime.
 But we do not live in an ideal world.
 So sometimes we're in the middle of work when we have to interrupt to fix one of those urgent problems.

 Git provides us with the `stash` command to quickly stash away our changes so we can work on something else and retrieve our changes from the stash if we want to continue.
 If you just want to quickly stash away some changes, using `git stash` might be sufficient.
 But what I like to do is to use a temporary commit to store my changes.
-That way I can easily add a commit message containing informations for my future self, about what I was working on when I had to interrupt my work.
+That way I can easily add a commit message containing information for my future self, about what I was working on when I had to interrupt my work.

 ```bash
 # Add everything to the index.